agorago/wego/README.md

 $ mkdir configs

 All included git projects will be under src.
 Reference to other WeGO projects will be relative.
-For example, you will create a relative path to BPlus in your module by typing the
+For example, you will create a relative path to WeGO in your module by typing the
 following:
 $ cd src/my-service
 $ go mod edit --alter github.com/agorago/wego=../wego